hortonworks/streamline/webservice/CustomProcessor.md

 The tar file is expected to have 3 files in it.
 The main file is info.json.
 This is the json file containing json representing CustomProcessorInfo.
 A sample json is shown below.
 The name of the file has to be info.json.
 Otherwise it will fail to upload.
 The other two files are the jar file and image file.
-As mentioned above jar file should contain the class implementing the CustomProcessor interface.
+As mentioned above jar file should contain the class implementing the CustomProcessorRuntime interface.
 Name of the class should be the same as the value of the property customProcessorImpl in info.json.
 The jar and image files in the tar should have the same name as the jarFileName and imageFileName properties respectively in info.json